Wheelchairs aren’t welcome on airplanes. This invention removes any excuse

 It can be a physically invasive or even painful experience.
 “I know someone [who was] dropped on an aircraft floor who has spent six months in an airline hospital,” Wood says.
 What’s worse: Airline seats don’t work for many people who need wheelchairs.
 Power wheelchairs, in particular, don’t just wheel you forward without straining your arms.
 They are often devices customized to a single body, providing thoracic support, ensuring someone is able to sit safely upright rather than slump.
 Being strapped into an airline seat can actually be dangerous for some people.

 As for what happens to your wheelchair once you’ve taken your seat?
 In limited cases, a folding wheelchair can stay in the cabin.
-Usually, it’s strapped onto a palette and stored in cargo.
+Usually, it’s strapped onto a pallet and stored in cargo.
 Your chair, which requires a prescription and might be the price of a car, sits with luggage.

 A better way